ArtMGreen/BM25_MapReduce/README.md

+## execution:
+`docker compose up` and see through cqlsh what tables there are the ranker is very much buggy, indexer is working properly

 ## app folder
 This folder contains the data folder and all scripts and source code that are required to run your simple search engine.